 - Improve your confidence

-Alternatively, if you wish to register your interest for future opportunities please email firstname.lastname@example.org
+We regularly offer opportunities for you to get involved through a variety of means.
+If you wish to register your interest for future opportunities please email firstname.lastname@example.org